 Radio One ranks #1 among African-American audiences.
-The largest radio broadcaster serving black listeners, the company owns more than 55 stations in about 15 mostly urban markets.
+The largest radio broadcaster serving black listeners, the company owns about 55 stations in 15 mostly urban markets.
 Its radio stations, which mostly operate in market clusters, offer a variety of music formats, as well as news and talk shows.
 In addition to broadcasting, Radio One has a 80% stake in Reach Media.
 Radio One operates several websites and the company also owns more than 50% of

 Sales and Marketing

-Radio One's advertising and promotional expenses were approximately $13.2 million in fiscal 2012.
+Radio One's advertising and promotional expenses were approximately $16.9 million in fiscal 2014.